TELEPSYCHIATRY IN PENNSYLVANIA

-Genoa Healthcare Telepsychiatry is rapidly growing its footprint in Pennsylvania with telepsychiatry programs at Northern Tier Counseling in Towanda, Nulton Diagnostic Treatment Center and ACRP in Johnstown, Washington Communities Human Services in Washington, and Community Guidance Center in Indiana.
+Genoa Healthcare Telepsychiatry is rapidly growing its footprint in Pennsylvania with telepsychiatry programs at Northern Tier Counseling in Towanda, Nulton Diagnostic Treatment Center and ACRP in Johnstown, Washington Communities Human Services in Washington, and Community Guidance Center in Pennsylvania.

 Q CODES & CPT CODES

 Each telepsychiatry session generates two billable codes:

 - The standard CPT codes for outpatient, psychiatric services.

 - An originating site known as Q3014.
 The originating site fee is a Telemedicine Bonus that allows clinics to receive reimbursement for the use of the facility where telehealth services are rendered.

 Getting approval for a telepsychiatry program in Pennsylvania